-In one of its most important parts, the proposal speaks of faith as a light which illumines understanding and serves as an indispensable guide in the intellectual life.
-"Contrary to what is often assumed," it explains, "liberal education does not take place in spite of or even apart from the Christian faith.
+In a key passage, the Blue Book describes faith as a light "which illumines understanding and serves as an indispensable guide in the intellectual life," bringing the student to truth about nature and nature's creator.
+"Contrary to what is often assumed," it continues, "liberal education does not take place in spite of or even apart from the Christian faith.
 Rather, the Christian student, because of his faith, can be liberally educated in the most perfect and complete way."

-Catholic liberal education is best characterized as faith seeking understanding.
-Both the teacher and the learner believe the fullness of the Christian message and desire to understand it more perfectly... to see, as much as is possible, what is first believed.
-At Thomas Aquinas College, we pursue this understanding guided by our patron, St. Thomas Aquinas, as has been encouraged by the Church for many centuries, up to and including the pontificates of St. John Paul II and Pope Emeritus Benedict XVI.
-Pope Leo XIII said that St. Thomas'
+Catholic liberal education is best characterized in the words of St. Anselm that serve as Thomas Aquinas College's motto, faith seeking understanding.
+Both the teacher and learner believe the fullness of the Christian message and desire to understand it more perfectly, to see, as much as is possible in this life, what is first believed.

-theology was a "definitive exposition of the Christian faith;" the first Vatican Council elevated St. Thomas to the pre-eminent status of "teacher of the Church;" and in Fides et Ratio, Pope St. John Paul II said "the Church has been justified in consistently proposing St. Thomas as a master of thought and a model of the right way to pursue theology."
+At Thomas Aquinas College, we pursue such understanding under the guidance of our patron, St. Thomas Aquinas, as the Church has for centuries encouraged the faithful to do.
+The First Vatican Council elevated St. Thomas to the premier status of "teacher of the Church."
+Pope Leo XIII said that St. Thomas's theology was a "definitive exposition of the Christian faith."
+And in Fides et Ratio, Pope St. John Paul II said, "the Church has been justified in consistently proposing St. Thomas as a master of thought and a model of the right way to pursue theology."

-St. Thomas is so important because his principles, methods, and chief doctrines - as well as those of Aristotle, on whom the work of St. Thomas securely rests - are true in their own right.
-They are sure ways to a deeper understanding of our Catholic faith and to a deeper appropriation of the life-giving mysteries revealed in the Scriptures, in the tradition of the Church, and in the world God has created.
+St. Thomas is so important because his principles, methods, and chief doctrines - as well as those of Aristotle, on whom his work securely rests - are true in their own right, and his methods are sound.
+Taken together, his teaching and example provide a trustworthy path to understanding the Catholic faith, while allowing for a deeper appreciation of the life-giving mysteries revealed in Scripture, in the tradition of the Church, and in the world God has created.

-Students at Thomas Aquinas College are greatly aided in their pursuit of wisdom by their study of the other principal disciplines - language, logic, literature, music, mathematics, and natural science - which themselves are sources of knowledge, and by which, in the words of Hugh of St. Victor, "the lively soul enters into the secrets of philosophy."
-Because these disciplines are ordered to the study of philosophy and theology, the College's unified and coherent curriculum enables our students to see the unity of all truth and the harmony between faith and reason.
+To aid them in this pursuit, students at Thomas Aquinas College also study the other principal disciplines: logic, mathematics, natural science, language, music, and literature.
+While themselves rich sources of knowledge, these interrelated disciplines are the means by which, as Hugh of St. Victor says, "the lively soul enters the secrets of philosophy."
+They lead the attentive student on a comprehensive tour of reality, culminating in the philosophical and theological contemplation of God Himself.
+In this way, the College's unified curriculum allows students to see with their own eyes the unity of all truth and the harmony between faith and reason.

-Those who pursue this curriculum are aided as well by reading the greatest books, the books which best enable us to address the difficult questions we all must confront, the books which speak to our deepest yearnings, touch our most profound tribulations, and celebrate our greatest joys.
+The curriculum conducts this tour of reality by carefully examining the Great Books, rather than textbooks.
+These masterworks of our civilization teach us to address the questions we all must confront; they speak to our deepest yearnings, touch our most profound tribulations, and celebrate our greatest joys.

-Finally, classes at Thomas Aquinas College typically involve lively conversation and serious engagement with the thoughts of others, helping students acquire the intellectual and moral virtues, increasing their knowledge and love of God, and fitting them for lives of service to Church, country, and community, no matter what vocations or professions they choose to pursue.
+Finally, classes at the College involve lively conversation and serious engagement with the thoughts of others.
+The Discussion Method helps to form the intellectual and moral virtues, not only increasing students' knowledge and love of God, but also fitting them for lives of service to Church, country, and community, regardless of what specific vocations or professions they pursue.